AI @ General Electric

 2024 Q1

-GE Vernova launches new AI-based software aimed at simultaneously advancing industrial sustainability and operational goals.
+GE Vernova launches new AI-based software solutions focusing on advancing industrial sustainability and operations goals through AI-enabled technologies.

 2023 Q4: no updates